mertfiliz/Optimum-Solver-for-TSP/README.md

 # Optimum-Solver-for-TSP

-Optimum Solver for Traveling Salesmen Problem(TSP) In Java
+Optimum Solver for Traveling Salesman Problem(TSP) In Java

-The goal of this project is to demonstrate Travelling Salesment Problem (TSP) with using optimum solver algorithm.
+The goal of this project is to demonstrate Travelling Salesman Problem (TSP) with using optimum solver algorithm.

 There is a text file which contains cities in the world.
 Every city has a name, latitude and longitude values.
 By reading these datas in our program, we are setting our starting position which is Istanbul.